unional/jest-watch-continue/README.md

 In continue mode, all passed test suites will be passed and only run the remaining test suites.
 It helps you focus on what's getting everything to pass once.

+This is especially useful if you are dealing with some fragile tests or systems.

 While you may introduce regression along the way, let's deal with them later.